Neurons and Support Cells

 In ordinary H&E stained cross sections of peripheral nerve, myelin might be visible as a pale unstained halo around a larger axon.
 Less-than-ideal fixation often distorts the relationship, so the axon may not be centered within the halo and the myelin itself easily mistaken for extracellular space.

 Many details of peripheral nerves cannot be well-appreciated by light microscopy.
-For electron micrographs of peripheral nerves, see the online Electron Microscopic Atlas of Mammalian Tissues (the text is in German, but most figure labels can be deciphered fairly easily).
+For electron micrographs of peripheral nerves, see the online Electron Microscopic Atlas of cells, tissues, and organs (the text is in German, but most figure labels can be deciphered fairly easily).

 TOP OF PAGE